KekgethilweMoloi/odin-recipes/README.md

 # odin-recipes
-A website created using HTML knowledge acquired in TOP's Foundation Course - HTML Foundations - Project: Recipes
+A website created using HTML knowledge acquired in The Odin Project's Foundation Course - HTML Foundations - Project: Recipes.

+Skills Demonstrated
+ - The use of elements and tags
+ - Adding lists: both unordered and ordered
+ - Using links and images